Current public space planning

 Dawn Fraser Baths

-- Access pathways to the Baths and the caretaker’s cottage;
+- Access pathways to the Baths from nearby streets and through Elkington Park

-- The review of Elkington Park’s public toilets;
+- A review of Elkington Park's public toilet location and design

 - Public domain elements that impact the design and construction of these listed elements.